mikul29/MusicFolderSupport/README.md

 - `index.html` — the page itself
 - `style.css` — the design system (Inter font, your brand orange, iOS-style rounded surfaces)
-- `script.js` — form handling and email composition
+- `script.js` — form handling and submission
 - `icon.png` — your app icon (used in the header and footer)
 - `README.md` — this file